opencord/voltha-docs/overview/contributing.rst

 All of the VOLTHA components and the charts include a VERSION file that specifies the version of the service, library, protobuf, test suite included in the repository.

+- The `VERSION <https://gerrit.opencord.org/plugins/gitiles/voltha-go/+/refs/heads/master/VERSION>`_ file can be found in a repository root directory.
+- One exception: maven based builds using pom.xml files.

 The VERSION is in the format and follows the `SemVer principles <https://semver.org>`_ VOLTHA also follows the guidelines on how to increment versions as described in the `SemVer specification <https://semver.org/#semantic-versioning-specification-semver>`_.